tartansandal/tartansandal.github.io/_posts/2020-01-20-github-pages-on-fedora.md

 ---
 ```

 The `categories` setting allows us to group related posts.
-In particular it
+In particular, it
 changes the path part of the post's URL, for example, in the above the path is
 changed to `/jekyll/update/2020/01/20/welcome-to-jekyll.html`.
 This can be
 useful for SEO, but does can make linking between posts more complicated.
 The